Meet the Team

 Hannah joined in 2016 having previously worked at the Centre for Reproductive Medicine, Coventry where she completed the Scientist Training Programme (STP) in Embryology.
 As part of her training she gained a distinction in her MSc degree in Clinical Sciences (Reproductive Medicine) from the University of Nottingham and attained her registration with the Health and Care Professions Council (HCPC).
 Hannah graduated from the University of Bath in 2011 with a first class BSc degree in Biochemistry.
 From 2017, Hannah will be Training Secretary on the Association of Clinical Embryologists (ACE) Executive Committee.

-Helen leads a team of nurses that pride themselves on remaining friendly and approachable whilst providing a professional and efficient service.
+Helen leads a team of Nurses at Bath Fertility that pride themselves on remaining friendly and approachable whilst providing a professional and efficient service.

-Paula joined our team in early 2016.
-She has spent the last 13 years working within the field of Reproductive Medicine, abroad and across UK.
-She is passionate about fertility and is currently expanding her knowledge, undertaking the MSc Reproduction and Development at University of Bristol.
-Her expertise and dedication helps us deliver the highest standards of care.
+Paula joined our team in early 2016 and is our Fertility Nurse Manager.
+She has been working in the field of Reproductive Medicine for over 14 years.
+Paula has completed the British Fertility Society training modules in Embryo Transfer and Pelvic Ultrasound, and recently obtained a MSc degree in Reproduction and Development from the University of Bristol.
+Her expertise and dedication help us deliver the highest standard of care.

 Fertility Nurse Specialist